 In order to be eligible for a DHP, a household needs to be entitled to housing benefit, council tax benefit or both and “…appear to [their local authority] to require some further financial assistance (in addition to the benefit or benefits to which they are entitled) in order to meet housing costs.”
 (Discretionary Financial Assistance Regulations 2001 SI No. 11167 p1599)

 Welfare reform policies have significantly cut the support families can claim through housing benefit.
-These cuts include the bedroom tax (or social sector size criteria). benefit cap and cuts for tenants in the private rented sector.
-Full details of changes can be found here.
+These cuts include the bedroom tax (or social sector size criteria), benefit cap and cuts for tenants in the private rented sector.

 The table below shows DHP funding levels against the cuts to housing support as a result of welfare reforms.